TurboGears/tg2docs/docs/main/Deployment/Apache.rst

 --------------------

-Normally in an Apache deployment Apache is configured to serve your application's :ref:`static_files` folder directly.
+Normally in an Apache deployment Apache is configured to serve your application's static files folder directly.
 This provides a significant performance advantage over having TurboGears serve these files.
 Apache accesses the files directly from the disk and serves them without needing to load them into memory all at once.